gx1org/laravel_x_autz/README.md

-# Laravel x Kunber
+# Laravel x Autz.org

-This is just an example of Kunber implementation with Laravel PHP Framework.
+This is just an example of Autz.org implementation with Laravel PHP Framework.

 ## How to run